-13.46 In respect of their Funds, firms should be prepared to confirm whether to their actual knowledge there is any natural person who is the beneficial owner with an interest exceeding 25% of that fund.
-When disclosing information about investors in accordance with relevant confidentiality provisions, firms should consider agreeing to disclose the information to a certain officer or department within the third party, such as the Compliance Officer only.
+13.46 In respect of their Funds, firms should be prepared to confirm whether in their actual knowledge there is any natural person who is the beneficial owners with an interest exceeding 25% of that fund.
+When disclosing information about investors in accordance with relevant confidentiality provisions, firms should consider agreeing to disclose the information to a certain department within the third party, such as the Compliance Officer only.